openshift/openshift-ansible/docs/pull_requests.md

 There are a set of tests that run on Fedora infrastructure.
 They are started automatically with every pull request.

-They are implemented using the [`redhat-ci` framework](https://github.com/jlebon/redhat-ci).
+They are implemented using the [`PAPR` framework](https://github.com/projectatomic/papr).

-To re-run tests, write a comment containing `bot, retest this please`.
+To re-run tests, write a comment containing only `bot, retest this please`.

 ## Triggering merge